-Figure 6-1 - Options Ranking with Base Weighting 15 Figure 6-2 - Options Ranking with Higher Technical Weighting 16 Figure 6-3 - Options Ranking with Percent Technical Weighting 17 Figure 6-4 - Options Ranking with High Environmental Weighting 18 Figure 6-5 - Options Ranking with High Cost Weighting 19 Figure 6-6 - Options Ranking with Even Category Weighting 20 Figure 6-7 - Options Ranking with High Social Weighting 21 Figure 7-1 - Portfolio Scores and Rankings 24
+Figure 6-1 Options Ranking with Base Weighting 16 Figure 6-2 Options Ranking with Higher Technical Weighting Figure 6-3 Options Ranking with Percent Technical Weighting 18 Figure 6-4 Options Ranking with High Environmental Weighting 19 Figure 6-5 Options Ranking with High Cost Weighting Figure 6-6 Options Ranking with Even Category Weighting Figure 6-7 Options Ranking with High Social Weighting 22 Figure 7-1 Portfolio Scores and Rankings

-1.0 Summary
+Section 1 Summary

-Stantec developed a decision support tool for Casitas Municipal Water District (Casitas) to organize water supply options and portfolios identified in the Comprehensive Water Resources Plan (CWRP) and evaluate and rank them based upon common criteria.
+This Technical Memorandum (TM) presents the development of the decision support tool for Casitas Municipal Water District (Casitas) to organize water supply options and portfolios identified in the Comprehensive Water Resources Plan (CWRP) and evaluate and rank them based upon common criteria.
 Evaluation criteria selected for use in this tool included factors representing a triple bottom line approach to decision-making.
 Stantec prepared this tool to assist Casitas and stakeholders in evaluating the sensitivity of the ranking of water supply options and water supply portfolios (groupings of water supply options) to the various factors that were defined during the study.
 The decision support tool includes graphical outputs showing how the rating and ranking of each option and portfolio responds to different weightings of the identified criteria.